Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	  	- **Death, Reload, and Save Consequences** - Leveraged in Uranium Fever to impose a cost on reloading, with a goal of preventing [save scumming](https://blog.acer.com/en/discussion/911/what-is-save-scumming).
 Keeping this mod enabled is **HIGHLY** recommended.
 	  	- **Mod Delivery** - Commission weapon mods for your equipped weapon from vendors.
 For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/modquickreference).
 Disabled by default because it is egregiously underutilized by users that are unaware of the associated functions.
 	 	- **Pip-Boy Weapon Mod Vendor** - Enables purchase of weapon mods directly via the pipboy, but at a premium cost.
 For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/modquickreference).
 Disabled by default for balance and immersion considerations.
+ 		- **Vendor Radio** - Enables purchase of items directly via the pipboy, but at a premium cost.
+For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/modquickreference).
 		- **Quick Start & Associated Addons - Uranium Fever Merge** - A merge of quick-start related mods.
 May be disabled by those who want to experience the Fallout 3 introduction sequence.
 		- **Uranium Fever Hardercore** - Various settings that dramatically increases the difficulty of Uranium Fever.
 The mod includes the following changes:
   			- One perk is gained every 3 levels